patriciogonzalezvivo/eyeo16/README.md

 Note:
 While I was building my website, I needed to figure out how to work with XML files...
-...so I searched for “processing XML,” and in the first of many synchronicities, I ended up here...
+...so I searched for “processing XML,” and in the **first of many synchronicities**, I ended up here...

 --